nus-cs2103-AY2021S1/ip/README.md

    |____/ \__,_|_|\_\___|
    ```

-## Level 1 Greet, Echo, Exit
+## Level 2.
+Add, List

-Implement a *skeletal* version of Duke that starts by greeting the user, simply echos commands entered by the user, and
-exits when the user types 'bye'.
+Add the ability to store whatever text entered by the user and display them back to the user when requested.

 Example:
 ```